 They mimic the appearance of natural leather in finished products without animals having to undergo any form of suffering or eventual death.

 As such, products customarily made with natural leather such as bags, shoes, wallets, and so on are now being produced using vegan leather.
-Vegan leather is sometimes called faux leather, artificial leather, synthetic leather, and PU leather.
+Vegan leather is sometimes called artificial leather, synthetic leather, and PU leather.